arangodb/arangodb/Documentation/DocuBlocks/Rest/Simple Queries/RestLookupByKeys.md

 attribute.
 The *documents* attribute is an array containing the matching documents.
 The order in which matching documents are present in the result array is unspecified.

-@HINTS
-{% hint 'warning' %}
-This route should no longer be used.
-All endpoints for Simple Queries are deprecated from version 3.4 on.
-They are superseded by AQL queries.
-{% endhint %}

 @RESTRETURNCODES